Odysseus73/CMOS-Design-Repo/Telescopic OpAmp/README.md

-#**Telescopic CMOS Operational Amplifier Design & AC Analysis**
+Telescopic CMOS Operational Amplifier

-##**Technology**: SkyWater 130nm (Sky130A)
+SkyWater 130nm (Sky130A) | Xschem | NGSpice
-##**Tools**: Xschem, NGSpice

-##📘 **Project Description**
+📌 Project Overview

-This work focuses on the design and frequency-domain analysis of a Telescopic CMOS Operational Amplifier implemented using the SkyWater 130nm (Sky130A) Process Design Kit.
+This repository documents the design and AC performance evaluation of a Telescopic CMOS Operational Amplifier implemented using the SkyWater 130nm (Sky130A) Process Design Kit.
-The circuit schematic is created using Xschem, while all electrical simulations are performed in NGSpice.

-The primary aim of this project is to analyze the small-signal AC performance of the telescopic op-amp and to observe how parameters such as bias voltages, tail current, and transistor aspect ratios (W/L) influence gain and bandwidth.
+The schematic is developed in Xschem, and all simulations are carried out using NGSpice.
+The project primarily focuses on analyzing the high-gain behavior, frequency response, and the impact of biasing conditions and transistor sizing (W/L ratios) on overall amplifier performance.

-##**🧰 Software & Technology Stack**
+🛠️ Tools & Technology

-Xschem – Schematic entry and circuit visualization
+Xschem – Schematic capture

 NGSpice – Analog circuit simulation

-SkyWater Sky130A PDK – CMOS device models
+SkyWater 130nm (Sky130A) PDK – CMOS device models

-Linux OS – Simulation environment
+Linux – Simulation environment

-##**🏗️ Amplifier Architecture**
+🧩 Circuit Architecture

-The telescopic operational amplifier is a single-stage, high-gain topology that employs cascode transistors to improve output resistance and voltage gain.
+The telescopic operational amplifier is a single-stage, high-gain topology that employs cascoding to enhance output resistance and voltage gain.

-##🔸 **Major Circuit Blocks**
+🔹 Main Building Blocks

-NMOS differential input stage
+NMOS differential input pair

-NMOS and PMOS cascode devices
+NMOS and PMOS cascode transistors

-Constant current tail bias source
+Constant tail current bias source

 Single-ended output node

-##🔸 **Key Features**
+🔹 Key Characteristics

-High voltage gain due to cascoding
+High intrinsic voltage gain

-Low power dissipation
+Low power consumption

-Reduced output swing compared to multi-stage amplifiers
+Reduced output swing compared to two-stage op-amps

-Well suited for high-speed analog applications
+Suitable for high-speed analog applications

-##⚙️ Simulation Methodology
+⚙️ Simulation Setup
-AC Small-Signal Analysis
+AC Analysis

-To evaluate the frequency response of the amplifier, AC analysis is performed using the following command:
+Small-signal AC analysis is performed to study the gain–frequency response of the amplifier.

 .ac dec 100 1 1e9

-This sweep allows observation of gain behavior from low to high frequencies.
+This command sweeps the frequency logarithmically from 1 Hz to 1 GHz.

-##**📂 Model File Inclusion**
+📂 Model File Inclusion

-The Sky130 device models are included in the netlist using:
+The Sky130 transistor models are included using the following directive:

 .lib <path_to_sky130_models>/sky130.lib.spice tt

-Ensure the correct path to the Sky130 model library is specified.
+Ensure the correct path to the Sky130 model file is specified.

-##📊 **Simulation Observations**
-##🔹** Initial Frequency Response**
+📈 Simulation Results
+🔹 Initial Gain–Frequency Response

 Moderate DC gain

 Early gain roll-off

-Bandwidth limited by initial biasing and transistor sizing
+Bandwidth limited due to initial biasing and transistor sizing

-##🔹 **Optimized Frequency Response**
+🔹 Optimized Gain–Frequency Response

-After adjusting:
+After tuning:

 Bias voltages

-Tail current magnitude
+Tail current

 Transistor W/L ratios

-The following improvements were observed:
+The amplifier exhibits:

-Higher DC gain
+Improved DC gain

 Extended bandwidth

-Overall enhancement in AC performance
+Better overall AC performance

-##✅ **Qualitative Performance Summary**
+✅ Performance Summary (Qualitative)
 Parameter	Observation
-DC Gain	Increased after parameter optimization Bandwidth	Improved
+DC Gain	Improved after bias and W/L optimization Bandwidth	Increased
-Power Consumption	Low (single-stage architecture) Stability	Stable due to dominant single pole
+Power Consumption	Low (single-stage design)
+Stability	Inherently stable due to dominant pole

-##🧠** Design Takeaways**
+🧠 Design Insights

-Cascoding significantly boosts output resistance, leading to higher gain
+Cascoding significantly increases output resistance, resulting in higher gain

-Accurate biasing is essential to:
+Proper biasing is essential to:

-Maintain saturation of all MOS devices

-Achieve maximum amplifier performance
+Keep all transistors in saturation

+Maximize small-signal gain

-Telescopic op-amps offer high speed and gain at the cost of output voltage swing
+Telescopic op-amps trade output voltage swing for higher speed and gain

-Single-stage topology eliminates the need for Miller compensation
+Single-stage architecture eliminates the need for Miller compensation

-##🎓** Learning Outcomes**
+📚 Learning Outcomes

-Practical understanding of telescopic op-amp operation
+Understanding telescopic CMOS op-amp architecture

-Experience working with the Sky130A PDK
+Hands-on experience with the Sky130A PDK

-Insight into the effects of biasing and transistor sizing
+Insight into biasing and transistor sizing effects

-Hands-on AC analysis using NGSpice
+Performing AC analysis using NGSpice

-##📄 **Usage Notice**
+📄 License & Usage

-This project is developed strictly for educational and academic purposes.
+This project is intended strictly for educational and academic purposes.

-##🔍 **Locating the Sky130 Model File on Linux**
+🔍 Locating the Sky130 Model File (Linux)

-To find the Sky130 model library (sky130.lib.spice) on your system, use:
+To locate the Sky130 model file (sky130.lib.spice) on your Linux system, use:

 sudo find / -type f -name "sky130.lib.spice" 2>/dev/null

-Once located, copy the correct file path and include it in your schematic or netlist.
+Copy the appropriate file path and include it in the schematic or netlist.

-##📈 **Plotting the Frequency Response in NGSpice**
+📊 Plotting Frequency Response in NGSpice

 After running the simulation, execute the following command in the NGSpice terminal: